DanielMSchmidt/cdktf-aws-networking-demo/README.md

 ### Converting from Terraform to CDKTF

 To help people convert documentation or their code base over to CDKTF, we have the [`cdktf convert`](https://www.terraform.io/cdktf/cli-reference/commands#convert) command.
 It will convert your Terraform code to CDKTF code.
 There might be some differences in the generated code, but most of the time it should be pretty close.

+### Refactoring into Constructs

+The Terraform CDK does not come with a lot of built-in constructs, so we need to create our own.
+Users can create abstractions for their own use-cases using `Constructs` and be creative in their structure.
+The can use methods / closures / constructors to create their own constructs and configure behaviour.

+Constructs can be used internally through file references, but they can also be distributed.
+[You can use the CDKTF projen construct](https://github.com/projen/projen/blob/main/src/cdktf/cdktf-construct.ts#L28) to generate a GitHub project for distributing your own CDKTF constructs.
+If you want to share your code both as constructs and as Terraform Modules you should take a look at [`https://github.com/DanielMSchmidt/projen-cdktf-hybrid-construct/`](https://github.com/DanielMSchmidt/projen-cdktf-hybrid-construct/), there is also a [CDK Day talk about it](https://www.youtube.com/watch?v=s8tO-ymVQPg&t=10267s).